loader image

 Introduction In AUTOSAR Classic, communication between software components is vital for building complex automotive systems.
 AUTOSAR provides various interfaces to facilitate communication and the two fundamental ones are AUTOSAR Sender-Receiver or Client-Server interfaces.
 Each interface type has distinct characteristics and attributes that make them suitable for different scenarios.
 In this article, we will present each […]

-What you should now about testing variants
+What you should know about testing variants

 Creating different variants of a software component is an efficient way of reusing existing and developed features for different versions of a specific component or controller.
 Thus, testing variants is an ubiquitous task in the automotive industry that needs to be taken into account during testing.
 How are variants created in a Model-based Software development process?
 When […]